canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

-If you want to remove the messages about Ubuntu Pro and ESM from the MOTD output, but still want to keep the messages about the regular and security updates, edit the `/etc/update-motd.d/90-updates-available` file.
-Add the `--no-esm-messages` flag to all calls of the update script.
+If you want to remove the messages about Ubuntu Pro and ESM from the MOTD output, but still want to keep the messages about the regular and security updates, edit the `/etc/apt/apt.conf.d/99update-notifier` file.
+Add the `--no-esm-messages` flag to **all calls** of the update script.
 For example, change the following line from:

 ```sh